 User Stories: A Collaboration Tool for Business and IT

-How to Capture, Write, Prioritize, Rightsize, and Flesh Out User Stories including Acceptance Criteria and GWT Tests
+How to Capture, Write, Prioritize, Rightsize, and Flesh Out User Stories including Acceptance Tests as Given-When-Then (GWT) Scenarios

 Author: Tom and Angela Hathaway

 User Stories Demystified and Distilled

 Well-written, insightful User Stories are the foundation business and technical teams need to develop and deliver digital solutions that support your business goals and delight your users.
 You can be the hero that moves your company closer to the holy grail that is “business agility”.

 Users AND Agile Teams Both Need to Know How to Work with User Stories

 Applying the User Story paradigm correctly will greatly improve your career chances.

 - As a user or Subject Matter Expert, you can express your needs in the format that developers understand and need.

 - As a developer, you can deliver digital solutions that will delight your customers.